Domaine de Beaurenard - Châteauneuf-du-Pape Boisrenard blanc 2020

 Wine rated (2023 guide) 97/100

-Ambitious but also very elegant, well-structured, rich and refined, with a long finish, brilliant dimension, beautiful balance, and class.
+Ambitious yet very elegant, well-structured, with a rich, flavorful, and refined character, a long finish, a brilliant depth, excellent balance, and true class.

 About the estate: